 It’s important to realize that many of the proponents of Barefoot Running have neutral or supinated feet.
 This foot shape is characterized by a higher more stable arch.
 When this foot shape runs using a Barefoot technique the impact is across the entire ball of the foot.

 Unfortunately for most of us, 70% of the human population pronates on impact.
 This means that the foot rolls or collapses to the inside when weighted.
 For this type of foot, a Barefoot Running style means primary impact will occur at the first through third metatarsal heads and will likely lead to problems.
 For this foot shape it is absolutely critical to have proper foot support within the shoe.

-Barefoot runners, like traditional runners are best served by running in custom insoles or orthotics.
+Barefoot runners, like traditional runners are best served by custom running orthotics.
 This will insure that impact pressure is more evenly spread across the metatarsal heads, knee alignment stays true and the possibility of lower back pain is minimized.

 You’ll learn and see how your feet, knees, hips and back will benefit from custom molded shoe inserts.
 Use our online scheduler, or call 651-429-3333 to ask questions or schedule your appointment.